Pure semisimplicity conjecture and Artin problem for dimension sequences: Preliminaries, squared small counterexample and some logic

 \section{Preliminaries, squared small counterexample and some logic}

 In the whole paper, a \emph{ring} means an associative unital ring.
-If $M$ is an $(F,G)$-bimodule where $F, G$ are division rings, we denote by $M^r$ the right dual of $M$, i.e. the $(G,F)$-bimodule $\Hom_G(M,G)$.
-The \emph{right dimension sequence} of $M$ is defined as the sequence $(\pd M_G, \pd (M^r)_F, \pd (M^{rr})_G,\dots)$.
-In case of a periodic right dimension sequence, we often state just its finite period.
+If $M$ is a $(G,F)$-bimodule where $G, F$ are division rings, we denote by $M^r$ the right dual of $M$, i.e. the $(F,G)$-bimodule $\Hom_F(M,F)$.
+The \emph{right dimension sequence} of $M$ is defined as the sequence $(\pd M_F, \pd (M^r)_G, \pd (M^{rr})_F,\dots)$.
+In case of a periodic right dimension sequence, we often state just a finite period.
+If the length of this period is not clear, we also explicitly specify this length.

 If $G\subseteq F$ is a division ring extension, we denote by $R_F$ the triangular matrix ring $ $.
 Following \cite[Section~6]{G}, the ring $R_F$ is a \emph{squared small counterexample} to the pssc if the right dimension sequence of the $(G,F)$-bimodule $F$ is $(1,2,2,2,\dots)$ and $\pd {}_GF = \infty$.
-Note that $R_F$ is really a counterexample to the pssc since it is right pure semisimple and not of finite representation type.
+Note that $R_F$ is really a counterexample to the pssc: it is right pure semisimple and not of finite representation type.
 We refer to \cite{Si} for exposition and more details.

 We follow the right-handed version of the notation from \cite[Section~6]{G} which we first fit into logical context.
 Let $\mathcal L$ be the first-order language of (unital) rings extended by the unary relation symbol $G$ and countably many constant symbols $f_0,f_1,f_2,\dots$.
 As usual, in what follows, we often write $(\exists x\in G)\,\varphi(x,\bar y)$ instead of $(\exists x)\,G(x)\,\&\,\varphi(x,\bar y)$, and $(\forall x\in G)\,\varphi(x,\bar y)$ instead of $(\forall x)\,G(x) \rightarrow \varphi(x,\bar y)$.
 For each positive integer $k$, let $D_k(x)$, $S_k(x)$ respectively, denote the formula